from Vice President for Finance Samuel E. Jones '75, M.B.A. '80

 William & Mary’s Financial Performance

-While Fiscal Year 2012 saw some renewed state investment in William & Mary and its programs, state funding as a percentage of the university’s overall operating budget continued its decline—falling to 12.8 percent.
-Revenue from tuition and fees; self-supporting auxiliary enterprise activities (residence halls, food service, etc.); grants and contracts; and private giving provided the diversity of funding support critical to the university’s overall financial health.
-At the same time, William & Mary reaffirmed its commitment to reallocating funds to its highest priority needs, including salary support for faculty and staff.
+Fiscal year 2013 saw renewed state investment in William & Mary and its programs, slowing the decades-long decline in state operating support.
+Revenue from tuition and fees, self-supporting auxiliary enterprise activities (residence halls, food service, intercollegiate athletics, etc.), grants and contracts, and private giving provided the diversity of funding critical to the university’s overall financial health.

-As noted above, recent state funding action has cleared a variety of capital needs.
-As a result, the university is able to shift its facility focus to the programmatic and space needs of its various arts programs.
+Capital funding now shifts to the programmatic and space needs of William & Mary’s various arts programs.
 Prior studies have more than adequately documented the condition and space needs in theatre, speech, dance, music, art and art history, and the Muscarelle Museum of Art.
-Funded with both state and private funds, planning is underway for an “Arts Quarter” that will provide quality instructional, performance, and exhibition space for our students, faculty, and visitors.
+The College’s six-year capital plan submitted to the Commonwealth of Virginia last spring requests funding to support the phased implementation of an “Arts Quarter” to provide quality instructional, performance, and exhibition space for William & Mary’s students, faculty, and visitors.